parthaduttabzs/cs50_final_project/README.md

 - User can use sort and filter function to find products easily
 - User can also search for any product
-- User can decide qty for each items and add them to cart Once done adding items to cart, user can go to cart and enter an address for delivery (user to be able to select the same address for future orders)
+- User can decide qty for each items and add them to cart
+- User can go to cart and select an address from the address book
+- If no address book is empty, user can enter an address for delivery in the address book
 - Once address has been added, user can review the cart.
-User can also delete items from the cart.
+User can also delete items from the cart
-- User can now go to summary and review the order details, address and payment.
+- User can now go to summary and review the order details, address and payment
-- User can add enough fund to the account to place the order.
+- User can add enough funds to the account to place the order
-- After placing the orer user can view the placed order details and status of the order in the order section -Once Client has shipped the order, user should be able to see updated order status against the order
+- After placing the order user can view the placed order details and status of the order in the order section
+- Once Client has shipped the order, user should be able to see updated order status against the order
 - User can also go to account to see his/her personal details
 - User should be able to view added addresses, add/delete addresses
 - User should be able to see all transactions (i.e. Add fund, Order Placing)